nicklockwood/FastCoding/README.md

 FastCoder is already faster (on average) for reading than any of the built-in serialization mechanisms in Cocoa, and is faster for writing than any format apart from JSON.
 File size is comparable to the other methods.

-FastCoder supports more data types than either JSON or Plist coding (including NSSet and NSOrderedSet), and the intention is to eventually support arbitrary object encoding.
+FastCoder supports more data types than either JSON or Plist coding (including NSSet and NSOrderedSet), and allows all supported ata types to be used as the keys in a dictionary, not just strings.
+The intention is to eventually support arbitrary object encoding.

 Supported OS & SDK Versions